Monument in Westminster Abbey commemorating Captain James Cornewall RN d. 1744

 On base of monument to Madelaine Durell

-Wall tablet in Great Staughton, Cambridgeshire dedicated to Reverend Richard Walter d.1785
+Wall tablet in Great Staughton, Cambridgeshire commemorating the Reverend Richard Walter d.1785

 Wall tablet in Hatfield, Hertfordshire, commemorating Captain John Willes RN, d.
 1804